RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	although	a	Type	1	hypervisor	does	run	directly on	top	of	the	hardware,	it	does	not	need	an	additional	software	layer	to host	virtual	machines.

-### Question # 23 - When	a	user	accesses	a	system,	what	process	determines	the	roles	andprivileges	that	user	is	granted	within	the	application?
+### Question # 23 - When	a	user	accesses	a	system,	what	process	determines	the	roles	and privileges	that	user	is	granted	within	the	application?
 A.	Authorization
 B.	Authentication
 C.	Provisioning
 D.	Privilege
 Answer: A.

-Authorization	is	the	process	by	which	a	user	is	granted	roles	and access	to	an	application,	after	successfully	completing	the authentication	process.
+**Authorization	is	the	process	by	which	a	user	is	granted	roles	and access	to	an	application,	after	successfully	completing	the authentication	process**.
 It	is	typically	based	on	group	and	role memberships.

 B	is	incorrect	because	authentication	is	the	process	where	a	user proves	and	validates	his	identity,	but	it	does	not	confer	access	or	roles.